Zeroing in on cystic fibrosis

 From diagnosis to testing and treatment, Children’s multidisciplinary team of CF specialists provides complete care for children with CF and cystic fibrosis transmembrane conductance regulator (CFTR)-related metabolic syndrome.

 Diagnosing CF often begins with a newborn screening.
-Soon after birth, all babies born in the United States are checked for certain medical conditions.
+Soon after birth, all babies born in Minnesota are checked for over 60 rare but treatable disorders.

 A blood sample, taken from a quick prick of a newborn’s arm or heel, is tested for the most common gene mutations of CF.